Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Results

 The simulations with tesseral mode perturbations $m=2$, $l=3$ (simulation T2L3), $m=2$, $l=4$ (T2L4), $m=2$, $l=5$ (T2L5), and $m=2$, $l=8$ (T2L8) are presented in Fig.~\ref{fig:hovmoller_tesseral} panels (a)-(d), respectively.
 Besides similar changes in phase speed and frequency, the non-linear evolution of these modes is in general more complex than for the sectoral modes.
 The mode pulsation are more significant in this case.
 Also, in the Fig.~\ref{fig:hovmoller_tesseral}(b) it can be observed that as the waves evolve in the retrograde direction, they seem to stop and shortly become prograde, before continuing in their original direction.
 This can be related to the exchange of energy or/and cascade of modes to different wave numbers $m$.

 The modes in the lower (subadiabatic) layer seem preserve the radius independent structure of the initial perturbation.
-Conversely, the modes in the upper (adiabatic) layer acquire a radial profile, becoming aligned with the rotation axis and leading to the interaction of modes from different radius and latitudes \href{https://lilith.fisica.ufmg.br/~guerrero/inertial_waves.html}{(click here to see the animation corresponding to simulations T2L5 and T2L8)}.
+Conversely, the modes in the upper (adiabatic) layer acquire a radial profile, becoming aligned with the rotation axis and leading to the interaction of modes from different radius and latitudes \href{https://zenodo.org/records/18388135}{(click here to see the animation corresponding to simulations T2L5 and T2L8)}\footnote{All the animations are available in https://zenodo.org/records/18388135.}.
 This interaction of modes creates the complex patterns of evolution observed in Fig.~\ref{fig:hovmoller_tesseral}.

 To confirm that these are inertial waves, we analyzed the power spectra of the longitudinal velocity of each model.
 For each simulation, the most energetic mode corresponds to that imposed by the initial perturbation.
 The frequency of this mode for simulations with different initial conditions can be seen in Fig.~\ref{fig:disp_relation}.
-In general, the obtained frequencies match the theoretical dispersion relation,
+In general, the obtained frequencies match the theoretical dispersion relation obtained for perturbations evolving in time as $\cos(\omega t)$ \citep{1940TrAGU..21..262H},

 for Rossby waves with sectoral (left panel) and tesseral modes (right panel).
 Note that tesseral Rossby modes fulfill Eq.~(\ref{eq:tdr}) only if radial motions are suppressed, as it is the case thanks to buoyancy forces in the radiative zone, or thanks to a radially thin convective zone (0.05 $R_\odot$ in this case), see \citet{triana2022identification}.